 “Finding Happiness lovingly opens our eyes to a world of opportunities that our battered psyches can avail of if we simply turn to one another with care, compassion and a little love.
 It breaks down walls between communities and continents to help create little sanghas of joy and togetherness.
 This is a spiritual family with a religiosity that is a priori, universal and comforting in our intolerant times…

-…It is amazing how in this little film the professional actors are the only ones who look like fakes until the leading lady casts her script aside in the last scene and reveals a heart that has undergone a genuine change and a soul in search if a transformation.” —Victor Banerjee, Indian actor
+…It is amazing how the leading lady casts her script aside in the last scene and reveals a heart that has undergone a genuine change and a soul in search of transformation.” —Victor Banerjee, Indian actor

 “I believe in my heart that the spirit of community, unity, and harmony that reside in the Ananda community and are so eloquently displayed in Finding Happiness is our future and how we will live one day as humans.